Want to become a career coach? If your answer is “yes,” grab your favorite Starbucks drink and keep reading!

 You may also consider marketing your services on popular gig sites.
 In addition to Fiverr, many of the coaches and resume writers I speak with successfully market their services on freelance marketplaces like Upwork and Thumbtack.
 While these sites tend to result in ‘race to the bottom’ price wars, they can be a good starting point for finding and securing new coaching clients.
 You can then leverage these clients into referral sources for future work.

 Candidly, being a solo career coach can be lonely.
 Joining career services organizations is an opportunity to connect with industry colleagues and receive support from people in similar shoes.
 Career Directors International (CDI) is a well-known career membership group that offers high-impact courses to grow your coaching skills, helpful job seeker resources and templates, and a business directory to market your services, among other member benefits.
 Moreover, CDI is a global leader in the resume writing marketplace.

 If you are looking to become a resume writer, I also highly recommend joining the National Résumé Writers’ Association (NRWA).
 The NRWA provides members with writing and business resources, continuing education opportunities, and a supportive Facebook group for members, which is worth the cost of membership alone.
 Importantly, the NRWA is the nation’s only nonprofit organization for professional resume writers.

-3. Pursue career coaching certifications.
+3. Pursue career coaching certifications and training.

 Today, anyone can claim they are a coach.
-Subsequently, the coaching industry is sadly saturated with fraudsters looking to make a quick buck off unaware job seekers looking for a new career.
+As a result, the coaching industry is sadly saturated with fraudsters looking to make a quick buck off unaware job seekers looking for a new career.
 Coaching certifications enable you to not only stand out in the saturated coaching market but also demonstrate your commitment to the craft.
 Moreover, professional certifications are the perfect opportunity to hone your knowledge and sharpen your skills as a coach.